osrf/gazebo_tutorials/building_editor/tutorial.md

     > **Tip:** By default, walls snap to 15° and 0.25 m increments.
 To override this, hold `Shift` while drawing.

 * Double-click a wall on the 2D View to open an inspector with configuration options.
 Alternatively, right-click and choose `Open Wall Inspector`.
+Edit some fields and press `Apply`.

 * To delete a wall, either press the `Delete` key while it is selected, or right-click it on the 2D View and choose `Delete`.